EdinburghNLP/gourmet-models/README.md

 ```
 This is using the English to Hausa model.
 You can use the `-n` and `-p` arguments to change the host and port.
 The source text is hard-coded but easily changed.

+Some of the models support additional arguments which can be passed to the docker at launch time, using the `-e` argument to docker (for environemnent) variables.
+See the models page for more details.

 ## Licence